Kai-03/datasciencecoursera/3.GetandCleanData/Codebook.md

 # Code Book
 ## 1. INTRODUCTION
 This code book describes the functions, variables, data and the pipeline used in this project.
-Analysis was performed on Training and Test sets.
+Analysis was performed on Training and Test data sets.

 ## 2. DATASET
 The Dataset was sourced from the *Human Activity Recognition Using Smartphones Dataset Version 1.0* available at: